thefreebird777/StackProgram/README.md

 TODO:

-  Develop Stack Class using linked list representation
+  - Develop Stack Class using linked list representation

-    -data for each node will cotain a character and two integers
+    > data for each node will cotain a character and two integers

-  Two stacks needed
+  - Two stacks needed

-  Functions:
+  - Functions:

-  Clear
+   > Clear

-  Undo
+  > Undo

-  Redo
+  > Redo

-    -check if there has been an undo first
+    > - check if there has been an undo first

-  Quit
+  > Quit